abourget/shuttle-go/README.md

 ==============================================

 The goal of this project is to use the Shuttle Pro V2 with the Lightworks Non-Linear Video Editor.
 I'm using v14.
+I recently introduced Open Sound Control, so you can also pilot Ardour and other OSC-enabled software.

 This program supports having **modifiers** for your Shuttle Pro V2 buttons.
 So you can multiple the functionality of your buttons.
 For